nejibem/ansible-lemp-blank/README.md

 # ansible-lemp-blank
-Ansible repo to create a blank Lemp VM with Vagrant
+Ansible repo to create a blank Lemp VM (Vmware) with Vagrant

 ## Setup